robalb/my-website/astro-website/src/pages/posts/modinsecurity.md

 #INSERT INTO logs (asd, asdsd) VALUES (213, '\\',12) -- ' or 1=1 ')
 ```

-The second hypothesis instead turned out to be correct:

 The waf has a blacklist of dangerous words, that is tested against each form input.
 When an input matches the blacklist (it can be something as simple as ` --' or 1`)
 The error page is returned, and the offending query is logged.